-- The day before surgery, find the O.R. schedule for the next day (usually in a binder in clinic or ask a resident).
-Make copies of the schedule for all the residents who are on GYN and give it to them before the next day. (ask the residents if they want you do this before) - Divide the surgeries between the students (1 surgery per student), and when you go home that night, learn your patient's history and recent labs (know H/H) (will be on the OR schedule) - Learn what surgery you will be scrubbing in on.
-Techniques and review anatomy (they always pimp on anatomy) - If your surgery is first, pre-op the patient.
+- The day before surgery, talk to your resident about what cases are going to occur. - Divide the surgeries between the students (1 surgery per student), and when you go home that night, learn your patient's history and recent labs (know H/H) (will be on the OR schedule) - Learn what surgery you will be scrubbing in on.
+Review techniques and review anatomy (they always pimp on anatomy) - If your surgery is first, pre-op the patient.
 Always introduce yourself to your patient prior to the surgery.
-1 student (or more for UH gyn) present for surgery at a time usually the other students can study during the other surgeries. - After your surgery, text the other student for next operation and they will come down and pre-op - In the OR: - Know the residents and staff glove size - Have the gloves pulled before they come to the OR - o Help the residents set up the bed. - After helping set up, be the first to scrub unless told not to, they don't want to wait for the student to finish scrubbing so they can scrub. - Know everything about your patient - After the surgery, help with clean-up, always follow your patient into the recovery room. - Certain days are assigned for reading time.
+1 student there at a time (for your surgery) usually the other students can study during the other surgeries. - After your surgery, text the other student for next operation and they will come down and pre-op - In the OR: - Know the residents' and staff glove size - Have the gloves pulled before they come to the OR - o Help the residents set up the bed. - After helping set up, be the first to scrub unless told not to, they don't want to wait for the student to finish scrubbing so they can scrub. - Know everything about your patient - After the surgery, help with clean-up, always follow your patient into the recovery room. - Certain days are assigned for reading time.
 Make sure to tell your residents you have assigned reading time that day.
 They don't know your schedule, so they may tell you to go to clinic after surgeries.
-Just inform them you have scheduled study hours and it shouldn't be a problem (not true for NO rotation).
+Just inform them you have scheduled study hours and it shouldn't be a problem.